gammons/gammons/README.md

 ### Hi there!

-Currently leading SRE efforts over at [DigitalOcean](https://digitalocean.com).
+I'm Grant.
+I  love trying out new tech and keeping my skills sharp.
 I maintain [Ultralist][ul] which is a useful task management sytstem for engineers and other tech-y folks.

 I blog at https://grant.dev, although I don't write as much as I should.